 Below, you’ll find a list of nearby airports, along with the best ways to get from those airports to Manhattan.
 There are nearly 90 air carriers traveling to the New York City area from all over the country and the world.

 Air travelers to New York City may arrive at John F. Kennedy International Airport (JFK) or LaGuardia Airport (LGA), both in Queens, or Newark Liberty International Airport (EWR) in neighboring New Jersey.
 LaGuardia primarily serves domestic destinations, and also offers flights to select Canadian destinations.
 Kennedy and Newark both serve domestic and international destinations.
-Visitors can reach Manhattan from all three airports by using taxis, buses, subways and/or commuter trains.
-Other metropolitan-area airports include Stewart International Airport (SWF), Westchester County Airport (HPN) and MacArthur Airport (ISP)..
+Visitors can reach Manhattan from all three airports by using taxis, buses and subways and/or commuter trains.
+Other metropolitan-area airports include Stewart International Airport (SWF), Westchester County Airport (HPN) and MacArthur Airport (ISP).
 For those interested, there are a number of hotels conveniently located near the City’s airports.

 John F. Kennedy International Airport (JFK)

 New York’s largest airport serves more than 70 airlines, most of which are international.
 It is approximately 15 miles from Midtown Manhattan.
 Here’s how to get to Midtown Manhattan from JFK:

 • Taxi: $52 flat fare (non-metered), plus a 50-cent MTA state surcharge, a 30-cent improvement surcharge, a $4.50 rush-hour surcharge (4 to 8pm weekdays except legal holidays), bridge and tunnel tolls, and gratuity.
 It’s 30 to 60 minutes to Midtown Manhattan, depending on traffic and road conditions; destinations other than Manhattan are metered.
 For more information, dial 311 in NYC or visit the Taxi & Limousine Commission website.